BakkesModWiki/BakkesModWiki.github.io/content/functions/commonly_hooked_functions.md

 The Bakkesmod caller will be based off of the Rocket League calling class / calling object name.
 Most functions are called by classes named Something_TA.
 Remove the _TA at the end and look for any wrappers with similar names.
 If a wrapper matches, that is the caller.
 For example, `"Function TAGame.Car_TA.OnHitBall"` is called by a `Car_TA`.
 The prefix is `Car`, so it's wrapped by [CarWrapper](/bakkesmod_api/Classes/Wrappers/GameObject/CarWrapper/).
 Not all callers are wrapped though.

-This image shows the breakdown of the function name
+This image shows the breakdown of the function name.
+The class shown is GameEvent_TA, which can be cast to a [ServerWrapper](/bakkesmod_api/Classes/Wrappers/GameEvent/ServerWrapper/)
 ![functionnaming.png](/img/functionnaming.png)

 ## [BallWrapper Caller](/bakkesmod_api/Classes/Wrappers/GameObject/BallWrapper/)